PatriciaORamos/INFT3000/README.md

 ## Connect inventory system to design prototype
 #### feature/cap2-connect-inventory-design
-👍Create a public controller and routes for your public store pages.
+👍 Create a public controller and routes for your public store pages.
 Categories and items are to be passed to the views and dynamically displayed.
 When a category link is followed, only products in that category are to be displayed

 ## Add image resizing into add item/check add item and edit item/check edit item
-#### feature/cap2-prefix-resize-image
-🏗️ working ..
-After the image is moved into the images directory, resize the picture so that the thumbnail matches the width in your mockup (prefix filename with tn_).
+👍 After the image is moved into the images directory, resize the picture so that the thumbnail matches the width in your mockup (prefix filename with tn_).
 Do a second resize so this one matches the width in your product display mockup (prefix filename with lrg_). o Use laravel’s image intervention to resize and save your image